asmatsoomro/AS0824/README.md

 # Rental Tool API Documentation

 ## Overview
-The `RentalController` manages rental transactions and tool management within the application.
+The RentalTool manages rental transactions and tool management within the application.
 It allows for the checkout of tools, adding new tools to the inventory, and retrieving all available tools.

 ## Dependencies
 - Spring Boot (Web, Data JPA)